-An adversary proceeding is a lawsuit filed within a bankrtuptcy case.
+An adversary proceeding is a lawsuit filed within a bankruptcy case.
 The most common adversary case is one filed by a creditor to obtain a determination from the bankruptcy court that the creditor‘s claim will not be discharged (or, wiped out) in the bankruptcy case.

 Under the Bankruptcy Code, there are a number of reasons why a particular claim may not be dischargeable in bankruptcy.
 Claims arising from a divorce decree and claims arising from the debtor’s fraud or intentional misrepresentation are among the most common types of nondischargeable claims, however, there are many types of such claims.

-The list of claims that are not dischargeable in a Chapter 7 is different than the list of claims that are not dischargeable in a Chapter 13.
+The list of claims that are not dischargeable in Chapter 7 is different than the list of claims that are not dischargeable in Chapter 13.
 Further, if a creditor fails to timely file an adversary proceeding to protect a claim from discharge, the claim may be discharged regardless.

-Adversary matters can also invlove actions filed by a debtor’s trustee to recover property or money transferred by the debtor to a non-debtor (usually a friend or family member).
+Adversary matters can also involve actions filed by a debtor’s trustee to recover property or money transferred by the debtor to a non-debtor (usually a friend or family member).
 We offer representation in all adversary matters and represent an equal share of debtors and creditors in such matters.
 Following is a list of our most common adversary cases:

 - Contractor theft claims (plaintiff side and defense)

-- Divorced spouse owed maintenance or worried that ex spouse will not pay debts assigned to ex spouse in Marital Separation Agreement
+- Divorced spouse owed maintenance or worried that ex-spouse will not pay debts assigned to ex-spouse in Marital Separation Agreement

 - Claims arising from bad (bounced) checks